athomasoriginal/clojurescript-30/README.md

 # Getting Started

 Before you can start working on `clj/cljs` you need to setup your development environment.
-This guide is **OSX** only.
+The following guide is **OSX** only.

 ## Install Java